 Danville-Boyle County is also home to outstanding private offerings, including Danville Montessori School that was founded in 1975 and offers pre-primary classes, a day care, an elementary program and an after-school program.
 At Danville Christian Academy, the nondenominational school is dedicated to providing a Christian environment for student learning and growth.

 And for those youngsters who aren't quite old enough to attend school, Wilderness Trace Child Development Center serves children from birth through age 5 by providing educational and therapeutic services for children with and without disabilities.
 It's the only school of its kind in the state, and the setting allows typical children to interact and communicate alongside children of the same ages with special needs, helping all youngsters to thrive.

 Colleges in Danville and Boyle County

-Ranked among the top 50 liberal arts colleges in the United States by U.S. News and World Report for 19 out of the last 20 years, including 2016, Centre College’s 152-acre campus features six new buildings that offer apartment and townhouse living for upperclassmen.
+Ranked among the top 50 liberal arts colleges in the U.S. by U.S. News and World Report for 19 out of the last 20 years, including 2016, Centre College’s 152-acre campus features six new buildings that offer apartment and townhouse living for upperclassmen.